ThePhenomenon1/ThePhenomenon1/README.md

 # ThePhenomenon1

-2 years and 5 months ago, July 2021, I didn't know Python, just had a smattering of HTML.
+2 years and 6 months ago, July 2021, I didn't know Python, just had a smattering of HTML.
-Over 7 900 hours of computer programming - 880 days later - I am an advanced Python Programmer.
+Over 8 000 hours of computer programming - 881 days later - I am an advanced Python/Javascript Programmer.

 I have deployed my multi-tier Django Application, on the powerful Railway cloud platform.
 This is a real-World Boutique built with a Postgres database and Redis.
 Powered by Amazon Web Services.
 It features:-